 Ministers knew that Manx householders would end up paying significantly more than the UK average when they agreed to introduce the sewerage rate.

-Minutes of a CoMin meeting in September 2014 when proposals were discussed to replace the £50 flat rate toilet tax with a charge based on rateable values have been made public following a Freedom of Information request by Peel resident Trevor Cowin.
+We reveal how minutes of a Council of Ministers meeting in September 2014, when proposals were discussed to replace the £50 flat rate toilet tax with a charge based on rateable values, have been made public following a Freedom of Information request.

 Elsewhere in this week’s paper:

 A plaque erected at Noble’s Hospital to commemorate an air ambulance crash 16 years ago, branded insensitive by the family involved, will be replaced.

 There are concerns over the Ben-my-Chree ahead of TT after it experienced engine trouble on Saturday.

 There’s the first in a series of articles about a group of hertiage bodies whioch have joined forces to protect the island’s historic buildings.
 The subject of the first in-depth feature is the Castle Mona.

 A woman who received £2,000 from the Western Swimming Pool following a row over breastfeeding insists she never set out to get any compensation.